 Ph.D. candidates are required to take three core courses and three elective courses.
-They are also required to attend the weekly MCB seminar and colloquium, and take part in one journal club per semester.
+They are also required to attend the weekly MCB seminar and colloquium, and take part in one journal club per semester until their fifth year in the program.
 First-year Ph.D. students take three lab rotations to select a dissertation lab.
 Second-year students must pass an original research proposal and exam.
 Dissertation candidates must pass a dissertation prospectus and final exam.

 Typical Course of Study for the Ph.D.

 The first semester includes a Lab Rotation and the core course Advanced Molecular Biology.
-First-year students also work as Teaching Assistant (TAs) to fulfill the MCB requirement of two semesters of teaching experience.
+First-year students also work as Teaching Assistant (TAs) to fulfill the MCB teaching experience requirement.
 All MCB graduate students sign up for the MCB Seminar and Colloquium, held weekly during both semesters.

 During the fall semester, first-year students finish their first lab rotation and prepare a poster on the results of their work.
 The poster is presented during an MCB Colloquium.